This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Dyskinetic cerebral palsy includes the subtypes athetoid, choreoathetoid, and dystonic.
 This form of cerebral palsy affects the arms, feet, hands, and legs.

-Children with dyskinetic cerebral palsy may exhibit writhing, slow movements, along with jerky movements in the affected limbs.
-[6] Involuntary limb movements are also common and generally happen more frequently when the child is anxious, stressed, or tired.
+Children with dyskinetic cerebral palsy may exhibit writhing and slow movements.[6]
+Involuntary limb movements are common and generally happen more frequently when the child is anxious, stressed, or tired.

 Some children with dyskinetic cerebral palsy only have affected limbs on one side of the body, whereas others will experience it in all limbs.
 Others may have issues with the neck muscles and involuntary neck twisting or tilting.